puzzle/ansible-training/content/en/docs/03/_index.en.md

 {{% /details %}}

 {{% details title="Task 3" %}}
-  - See Ansible docs for special variables: <https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html>
+  - See Ansible docs for special variables: [Special Variables](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html)
   - `inventory_hostname` contains the name of the managed host from the inventory file and can be used to set the hostname on the servers.
 {{% /details %}}